ARCHER2-HPC/archer2-website/support-access/status.md

 - [Usage statistics](#usage-statistics)

+## ARCHER2 Full system maintenance on Wednesday 8th May

+There will be a full ARCHER2 maintenance on Wednesday 8th May from 0900 - 2100.
+This is to allow an essential system update to take place.

+During this maintenance, users will not be able to connect to the login nodes, jobs will not run and users will be unable to access data.

+We will notify users once ARCHER2 is returned to service.

 ## Current System Load - CPU

 The plot below shows the status of nodes on the current ARCHER2 Full System service.
 A description of each